-- Resurface carriage lanes opposite Sherlock Road.
+- Resurfaced carriage lanes opposite Sherlock Road.

-Why are the improvements necessary?
+Why were the improvements necessary?

 New developments in the north and north-west of Cambridge will increase travel demand along Huntingdon Road, increasing congestion.
 We need good cycleways around this area, if we are to keep Cambridge moving as our population increases.

 Please see the construction drawings (PDF) below for more details.